Madrobot9182/NeuralLearning-gui/README.md

 ## Usage example

-It's as easy as picking and choosing options from the dropdown menu and clicking on BEGIN.
-Each time you train a model, the results are automatically saved and ready to be graphed with the Display Result button.
+It's as easy as picking and choosing options from the dropdown menu and clicking on `BEGIN`.
+Each time you train a model, the results are automatically saved and ready to be graphed with the `Display Result` button.

-If you wish to use a GPU, ensure you have the revelent CUDA or ROCM drivers installed, and have the right pytorch package (pytorch-cuda or pytorch-rocm).
+If you wish to use a GPU, ensure you have the revelent CUDA or ROCM drivers, and have the corrosponding pytorch package (pytorch-cuda or pytorch-rocm).
 Unfortunally AMD-Rocm support is really finicky and I had issues getting it working.

-Eventually I intend to add a decicated folder where you can write Pytorch models.
-For now you'll have to ad models into the NN_models.py, then manually add it to the dropdown lists in app.py
+Eventually I intend to add a decicated folder where you can write your Pytorch models.
+For now you'll have to add models into the NN_models.py, then manually add it to the dropdown lists in app.py

 ## TODO